gravity-doc/gravity-doc.github.io/status.md

 ```

-PSB job management provides `pbsnodes -l all` to check whether the nodes is free or occupied.
+PBS job management provides `pbsnodes -l all` to check whether the nodes is free or occupied.
 ```bash
 [testuser@GRAVITY:~]:pbsnodes -l all
 gr01                 free